Housing | Key Insights

 Almost 90% of residents from the Lahaina burn area had to leave their homes and about 40% also remain displaced from West Maui.

 Displacement has not only affected residents of West Maui and Kula but also those from other parts of the island.
-About a third of those who worked or owned businesses in West Maui or Kula, but lived elsewhere, have been displaced from their homes since the disaster and remain displaced.
+About 30% of those who worked or owned businesses in West Maui or Kula, but lived elsewhere, have been displaced from their homes since the disaster and remain displaced.

 Most people intend to stay or return to West Maui.
-But since the beginning of the year there has been a drop in the number of people who expect that they will still be living there in a year’s time.
-About 1 in 3 households living outside of West Maui plan to move back within the next year.
+More than 1 in 4 households living outside of West Maui plan to move back within the next year.
 But these expectations do not align with the multi-year timeline to rebuild permanent housing or the availability of temporary housing units in the area.